boilercodes/arduino/CONTRIBUTING.md

 ## Before commits

-1. Install the linting dependencies (Only for linux machines)
+1. Install the linting dependencies (only for linux machines)
    ```shell
    poetry run task clang
    ```